LaurelWalkerDavis/BaseballApp/README.md

-Baseball App
+Baseball Management App
-Baseball App is a web-based application for managing baseball teams, players, and statistics.
+Baseball Management App is a web-based application for managing baseball teams, players, and statistics.

 Installation
 Use the package manager pip to install the Baseball App.